cybercampus-se/GenAICyberSecMCQA/README.md

 # Generative A Cybersecurity Question Answering

-This is the repo for the paper "Benchmarking Generative AI Models Knowledge with Cybersecurity Certificates".
+This is the repo for the paper "Evaluating Large Language Models in Cybersecurity Knowledge".
 I holds the datasets, as well as the code for the evaluation of the models.
 ## Quick Start

 1. Clone the repository.